-Scottish tennis star Andy Murray represents the unofficial fourth member of the Big 4.
-While the likes of Federer, Nadal and Djokovic are far better, the Briton is an excellent player in his own right.
+Scottish tennis star Andy Murray is widely regarded as the unofficial fourth member of the ‘Big Four’.
+While the likes of Roger Federer, Rafael Nadal, and Novak Djokovic have amassed relatively more accolades, the Briton is an excellent player in his own right.

-The Scot has pledged his support to charities like Comic Relief, Make-A-Wish Foundation, (RED), Sport Relief, UNICEF and others.
+The Scot has pledged his support to charities like Comic Relief, Make-A-Wish Foundation, (RED), Sport Relief, UNICEF, and others.
 Comic Relief aids homeless and needy people in especially in terms of disaster relief.

 Make-A-Wish Foundation helps children with terminal illnesses fulfill any dream of theirs.
 (RED) helps out by donating money to African people affected by HIV/AIDS.

 |Height||6 ft 3 in|

 |Endorsement||Head, Jaguar, Castore, AMC, TRR Nutrition, American Express, WSB, NHS, Amazon Prime Video.|

 |Birthdate||May 15th, 1987|

 |No. Of Grand Slam titles won||3|